netgrif/application-engine/docs/roles/permissions.md

 </document>
 ```

-In the role definitions, the identifier and name of role can be defined.
+In the role definition, the identifier and the name of the role can be defined.

+The `default` and `anonymous` are reserved role identifiers and cannot be used when defining roles.

 ### Role reference

-Defined roles can be referenced with **roleRef** element, this element then will contain definition of permissions.
+Defined roles can be referenced with **roleRef** element, this element will then contain the definition of permissions.
-Permissions are explained [here](#Permissions).
+Permission documentation can be found [here](#Permissions).
 Roles can be referenced as follows:

-- as child element of document for referencing roles on cases:
+- as a child element of the `document` tag for referencing roles on cases:

 ```
 <document xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="petriflow_schema.xsd">